Residential property for DSCR loan guide

 What LTV and rates do bridge loans offer in 2026?

 Most bridge loans cap at 65–75% of as-is value (up to 75–85% of total cost for value-add) and are floating-rate, priced over SOFR with the spread driven by asset type, leverage, sponsor tier, and exit risk.
-Confirm any rate in a term sheet before underwriting.
+The only way to know your actual price is a term sheet on your specific deal — quotes vary enough between lenders that comparing several is worth real money.

 Talk to YieldStack about your deal · Try the lender match tool